Solved: Dropbox Says Syncing but Not

 After modifying the read-only property or non-Dropbox application locked files, check if the problem has been solved, if not move to the next solution.

-Selective syncing is a Dropbox feature that lets you freely choose the files or folders you need to send to the cloud.
+Dropbox selective sync is a Dropbox feature that lets you freely choose the files or folders you need to send to the cloud.
 Some users activate Selective Sync while using Dropbox and forget it performs, leading them to think that there is a problem so Dropbox does not synchronize.
 For this reason, you need to disable Dropbox Selective Sync.

 Let’s see how to disable Dropbox Selective Sync feature;